We hope you enjoy your stay.

 Fishing and Boating

+Boats may be launched from the west end of the park.
 Boats are not allowed within 600 feet of the dam, as strong currents and powerful undertows can be dangerous.
 Catfish, bullhead, white bass, sauger, walleye, carp and crappie may be caught in the Illinois River.
-Under no circumstances should you attempt to wade or swim in the river, canyons or from any park shoreline.
+Under no circumstances should you attempt to wade or swim in the river, canyon creeks, or from any park shoreline.